 The Bible teaches there is only one God — not just of this earth, but anywhere — yet he reveals himself as three distinct persons: Father, Son, and Holy Spirit.
 The Christian church uses “triune” (three in one) to describe this mystery.

 Furthermore, God is not merely different in degree from us.
 He is in a class all his own, entirely different in his very essence.
 God’s power is unlimited; he is beyond human understanding.
 He created the universe from nothing and is present everywhere.
 Moreover, God is unchanging, without beginning or end.
 There was never a time he did not exist as God.

 Dictionary of "Mormonese"

 Stop talking past each other.
 Gain a better understanding of the words that are unique to Mormonism and the differences of shared terms between Mormonism and Christianity.

 What does Mormonism teach about God?

-In Mormonism there is only one God of this world, but there are countless other gods of different worlds or universes.
-Mormons often refer to the God of this world as Heavenly Father, but believe Jesus and the Holy Ghost are also gods.
+There is only one God of this world in Mormonism, but there are countless other gods of different worlds or universes.
+Mormons often refer to the God of this world as Heavenly Father but believe Jesus and the Holy Ghost are also gods.
 Mormons believe three separate gods make up one godhead.
 They are united in purpose but not in personage.

 Why would I want to live with someone who is always sizing up my worth?
 It's too much pressure!